viclindq/vlin6834-tracker/README.md

 - To enhance user engagement and encourage active participation within the Music Tracker platform, I would incorporate gamification elements such as achievements, badges, leaderboards, and challenges.
 This would incentivize exploration, discovery, and interaction among users, making the Music Tracker more engaging and enjoyable to use.

+## Limitations
+- **Local Storage:** This application uses local storage for data persistence, limited to the specific browser and device.
+- **Song Selection:** Users can't select the song they're looking for; the application only displays the top recommendation.
+- **Delete Function:** Despite attempts to implement the delete function, it didn't work due to technical constraints.
+The code snippet for the delete function is provided below.

 ## Acknowledgments
 - Used Bootstrap, Node.js, express, tried using sass but ended up deleting it after.

 ### Sources
 - API Used: Deezer API URL=https://developers.deezer.com/api